van001/lesscode-fp/README.md

 # Categories

+Primitive data-type like numbers, charachers, bytes are great but real world data is better repeesented using composition.
+By composing primitive data-types you could build strings, lists, maps / objects, sets etc.

 ### Fewer Categories ###
 Unlike Object Oriented programming, where every class is a new category, functional programming has fewer categories.
 Each category then has its domain-specific abstractions, functions & algebra.